AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    * If you select Yes, any learner can join the meeting.
    * If you select No, a request is sent to the organizer to allow or prevent the learner from joining the meeting.

    **Note:** If a learner wants to join Microsoft Teams as guest, he/she must enter the email.
-The email must be present in Captivate Prime.
+The email must be present in Learning Manager.

    **Activity Module:** In this mode, learners must complete a set of activities, such as, workshops, exercises, questionnaire, and other learning activities.
 Enter the title, description, and the external url for reference.
 To save the changes, click **Done**.